StroppaFR/Officialfest/README.md

 - Implement missing routes (see TODO in code)
 - Implement access to private forum themes
-- Add translations to EN and ES
+- Add missing translations to EN and ES